Darwinnix/typed-form-craft/typed-form-craft/projects/typed-form-craft/README.md

   fieldToIgnore: string;
 }
 ```
-Other Validators available, working in the same way:
+Other JlValidators available, working in the same way:
 * minLength
 * maxLength
 * pattern